• Skip to primary navigation

 So this whole process begins by rinsing your fresh basil, about 3 cups worth, and taking it for a spin in your salad spinner.
 Since we want the basil to be as dry as possible, spread the leaves out over a tea towel and air dry while we get the rest of the main ingredients together.

 We need four tablespoons of pine nuts for this basil sauce.
-Before we add them to the food processor, we will toast them, but just for a couple of minutes since we want them to retain their creaminess.
+We will toast them before we add them to the food processor, but just for a couple of minutes since we want them to retain their creaminess.
 If you want a nuttier taste, toast them for a little longer.
 Add them to your food processor as soon as they have cooled down.

 We need to add about a ½ cup of freshly grated Pecorino Romano cheese to the food processor.

-So by now, your basil should be dry, your toasted pine nuts should be at room temperature and your cheese of preference is grated.
+So by now, your basil should be dry, your toasted pine nuts should be at room temperature, and your cheese of preference should be grated.
 Add them all to the food processor and pulse 4-5 times.

 With the food processor on low, slowly add the olive oil to the basil-garlic-nut mixture in a thin stream and for about 30-60 seconds or until desired consistency, according to your preference.